What is deal desk? A deal desk streamlines deal management and enhances win rates — if the process flow is correctly set up.

 A well-defined, responsive, and agile deal desk process flow is key to acquiring, qualifying, and closing better deals in a sales pipeline.

-It all starts with the cross-functional team you assemble and the tools you arm them with to streamline the deal management process.
+It’s all about the team you bring together and the badass tools you give them to make the deal process a breeze.

 Disclaimer